 Certificate will be CEU credits.
-Six classes required for a certificate issued from Grace College and Seminary.
-A Bachelor’s degree is not required.
+Six classes required for a certificate issued from Grace College & Seminary.
+A bachelor’s degree is not required.

 Examples of courses in this major:

-Embracing God’s unique design for females and learning how God uses women to impact others; deals with the unclear thinking about women in leadership in the church and develops biblical perspectives on current culture’s messages about women.
+Embracing God’s unique design for females and learning how God uses women to impact others.
+This course deals with the unclear thinking about women in leadership in the church and develops biblical perspectives on our current culture’s messages about women.

-Development of philosophy of ministry; exposure to organization and administration principles of effective leadership.
+Development of philosophy of ministry and exposure to organization and administration principles of effective leadership.